MicrosoftDocs/dynamics365smb-docs-pr.es-mx/business-central/ui-work-report.md

 El campo **Impresora** de la página de solicitud muestra el nombre de la impresora a la que se enviará el informe. **(Manejado por el navegador)** indica que no hay una impresora designada para el informe.
 En este caso, el navegador manejará la impresión y mostrará una experiencia estándar, donde puede elegir una impresora local conectada a su dispositivo.

-No puede cambiar la impresora mediante el campo **Impresora** .
-Para cambiar la impresora, tendrás que ir a las páginas **Selecciones de impresora** o **Gestión de impresoras** .
+No puede cambiar la impresora mediante el campo **Impresora**.
+Para cambiar la impresora, tendrás que ir a las páginas **Selecciones de impresora** o **Gestión de impresoras**.
 La configuración de la impresora suele ser una tarea del administrador.
 Si desea obtener más información, consulte [Configurar impresoras](ui-specify-printer-selection-reports.md).

 <!--
 ### Browser printing

-Because [!INCLUDE[prodshort](includes/prodshort.md)] is a cloud service, it can't reach local printers connected to your computer.
+Because [!INCLUDE[prod_short](includes/prod_short.md)] is a cloud service, it can't reach local printers connected to your computer.
 However, it can connect to cloud-enabled printers.
-In the generic version of [!INCLUDE[prodshort](includes/prodshort.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.
+In the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.

 If a cloud printer is not installed and set up, or if an installed printer fails, then printing will default to the printing options for the browser.

 > [!NOTE]
-> The browser printing options work independently of [!INCLUDE[prodshort](includes/prodshort.md)].
-So any printer settings that might have been set up from printers in [!INCLUDE[prodshort](includes/prodshort.md)] aren't carried over to the browser print options.
+> The browser printing options work independently of [!INCLUDE[prod_short](includes/prod_short.md)].
+So any printer settings that might have been set up from printers in [!INCLUDE[prod_short](includes/prod_short.md)] aren't carried over to the browser print options.

 <!--
 On the **Printer Management** page, you can see the printers that are set up.
 For more information, see [Set Up Printers](ui-specify-printer-selection-reports.md).